Glues, gases and aerosols

-Long-term abuse can damage the muscles, liver and kidneys.
-While very long term use, such as ten years or more, can cause a lasting impairment of brain function (especially affecting how the brain controls body movement).
+Long-term solvent use can damage the muscles, liver and kidneys.
+While very long-term use, such as 10 years or more, can cause a lasting impairment of brain function (especially affecting how the brain controls body movement).

 It can be hard to get the dose right.
 Just enough will give the desired ‘high’ – a little too much can result in a coma or even death.

 In the case of some solvents, you can develop a red rash around the mouth.